 - Framing Skills

 1. Effective Communication

 The ability to clearly and effectively communicate across mediums is a non-negotiable for salespeople.
-Between drafting enticing sales emails, nailing presentations to decision makers, and keeping conversations with buyers of all communication styles flowing, sales professionals must continuously hone in their written and verbal communication skills to perform in their role.
+Between drafting enticing sales emails, nailing presentations, and keeping conversations with buyers of all communication styles flowing, sales professionals must continuously hone their written and verbal communication skills to perform well in their role.

 2. Product Expertise

 Why should your prospects buy your product?
 If you aren’t sure what value your product offers and what the key features are, it’s impossible to convey these elements to your buyers.
 Additionally, selling the wrong product to your customer is a faux pas to avoid if you want happy returning buyers.